GALLERY PRESS

 Visio Sagerinni

-was a brave and exploratory spirit.
-He did not like the school, but he liked to construct things.
+was a brave and adventurous spirit.
+He did not like the school, but he liked to make things.
 He was always looking for fun and adventure.
 Visio was not very serious about anything.
-He enjoyed spending time singing and drinking.
+He enjoyed spending time singing and drinking with friends.
 His passion was to make strange objects that could be used for many purposes.
-He was very interested to blend art with crafts, because he said, art by itself was worthless.
-He lost his life because of the fearless nature, while trying to save the Bauhaus school from demolition.
+He was very interested to blend art with crafts, because he said, artalone was worthless.
+He lost his life because of his fearless nature, while trying to save the Bauhaus school from closing down.

 Vicar Saggner